Volkswagen ID.4 Review

 -

 The ID.3 may have hogged the spotlight, but we reckon that it's this car – the ID.4 – which is the really big news.
-After all, SUVs are the default family car these days, and while the ID.3 is only sold in Europe, the ID.4 is sold all around the world.
-But enough of its importance to Volkswagen and the automotive industry.
-Is it good enough to be your next family car?
+After all, SUVs are the default family car these days, and while the ID.3 is only sold in Europe, while the ID.4 is sold all around the world.
+But never mind its importance to Volkswagen and the automotive industry.
+Is it good enough to be your next family car, and should you be buying this instead of the Skoda Enyaq, Kia EV5, Hyundai Ioniq 5, Tesla Model Y and MG IM6?

 Read on for our verdict on the VW ID.4, or click through for a more in depth look at the range, practicality, performance and pricing.